Troubleshooting MariaDB Problems¶

 To manually upgrade the internal database schema, run this command in a terminal:

-Enter the MariaDB "root" password specified in your docker-compose.yml
+Enter the MariaDB "root" password specified in your compose.yaml

 when prompted.